In the cube next to you, you hear, “Aw man, which version of the company logo is official?”

 Is 508 important?
 Yes, in general.
 Is it important for your organization?
 Are you going to conform?
 You might do a risk assessment or cost/benefit analysis before you start down that path; it’s a long path if you have a lot of stuff to make accessible.
 It’s a serious task that involves reading comprehension and writing at the SME level, and likely some graphics/imagery skill.
 You can fool an accessibility checker into reporting compliance while alienating your vision impaired users because you didn’t actually make the information accessible.

-[insert example of compliant but not accessible here]
+[insert example of compliant but not accessible here; (if i don’t this is ironic example of bad alt text)]

 And some user groups will just never need it.
 You make training for firefighters?
 They can all see and hear; they’re not using screen readers.
 Bona fide job qualifications can narrow your audience.
 But talk to an attorney, not me.